 Your program will be held as scheduled unless there are severe weather conditions such as tornado or hail warnings.
 Check the weather report before coming to get an idea of what the weather may be like.
 Bring a rain jacket and some extra warm clothes to be safe.

 Absolutely!
 The tents have room for up to six.
 Remember that you will be responsible for all the children you bring.

 All our activities will be child-friendly.
 Most kids have a great adventure when they go camping!

 Can my family bring bikes or other recreation equipment?

-Absolutely, but it's a good idea to check out your park's web page before hauling your equipment.
-(If you bring a canoe to a state park that doesn't have a lake nearby, you may be sorely disappointed!)
-Once you've decided which park you'll be going to, you can find their web page here.
+Absolutely, but it's a good idea to check out the park's web page before hauling your equipment.
+(If you bring a canoe to a state park that doesn't have a lake nearby, you'll likely be sorely disappointed!)
+Once you've decided which park you'll be going to, you can find its web page here.